cf-301/book_app/README.md

 Actual time needed to complete:
 -----------------------------------
-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 min

-Start time:
+Start time: 10:10

-Finish time:
+Finish time: 10:20

-Actual time needed to complete:
+Actual time needed to complete: 10 min
 -----------------------------------
 Estimate of time needed to complete: